 The Independent Board Committee comprised of all the independent non-executive Directors was established by the Company to consider the terms of the Continuing Connected Transactions and the transactions contemplated thereunder and to advise and make recommendations to the Independent Shareholders as to how to vote at the Meeting on the ordinary resolution(s) regarding the Continuing Connected Transactions and the transactions contemplated thereunder.
-The Independent Board Committee, having taken into account, among other things, the advice of TC Capital International Limited, as the Independent Financial Adviser to advise the Independent Board Committee and Independent Shareholders in this regard, considers that each of the Continuing Connected Transactions and the transactions contemplated thereunder thereunder arm's length negotiation and on normal commercial terms, are fair and reasonable that are in the interests of the Company and its Shareholders as a whole; and that the Group will remain able to operate independently of the controlling shareholders and its close associates.
-Accordingly, the Independent Board Committee recommends the Independent Shareholders to vote in favour of the ordinary resolutions in respect of each of the Continuing Connected Transactions and the transactions contemplated thereunder transactions and the transactions are favour of the ordinary resolutions in respect of each of the Continuing Connected Transactions and the transactions contemplated thereunder at the Meeting.
+The Independent Board Committee, having taken into account, among other things, the advice of TC Capital International Limited, as the Independent Financial Adviser to advise the Independent Board Committee and Independent Shareholders in this regard, considers that each of the Continuing Connected Transactions and the transactions contemplated thereunder have been entered into equitably, determined after arm's length negotiation and on normal commercial terms, are fair and reasonable that are in the interests of the Company and its Shareholders as a whole; and that the Group will remain able to operate independently of the controlling shareholders and its close associates.
+Accordingly, the Independent Board Committee recommends the Independent Shareholders to vote in favour of the ordinary resolutions in respect of each of the Continuing Connected Transactions and the transactions contemplated thereunder at the Meeting.